-I am a Research Assistant Professor in the Department of Psychology here at Clark University, with an area of expertise in family violence.
+I am an Associate Research Professor in the Department of Psychology here at Clark University, with an area of expertise in family violence.
 I am currently working on three major projects.

 First, I am the Principal Investigator (Co-Investigator: Dr. Emily Douglas of Bridgewater State University) of an ongoing research endeavor on men who sustain intimate partner violence.
 The project, funded by the National Institutes of Health, aims to understand the experiences and needs of men who sustain partner violence from their female partners, a traditionally under-studied area of family violence.
 To get more information on this study, its aims, results, other related resources, or to participate, please see the Men’s Experiences with Partner Aggression Project Homepage.